capfredf/clang-repl-cc/content/_index.md

 point to do the heavy-lifting job.

 2. `Sema/CodeComplete*` are a collection of modules in Clang that play an central role in code completion.
 We added new completion contexts so the `Sema/CodeComplete*` can provide correct completion results for the new declaration kind that Clang-Repl uses model statements on the global scope.
-In a regular C++ file, expression statements are not allowed to appear at the top level.
-Therefore, `Sema/CodeComplete*` will exclude invalid completion candidates for expression statements, which are nonetheless common inputs at the REPL.
+The underlying reason is that in a regular C++ file, expression statements are not allowed to appear at the top level.
+Therefore, `Sema/CodeComplete*` would exclude invalid completion candidates for expression statements, which are nonetheless common inputs at the REPL.

+3. `Sema/CodeComplete*` assume the input is an intact source file or AST context by default.
+Because a new compiler instance is created whenever code completion is triggered, `Sema/CodeComplete*` would not be able to see all declarations defined by previous inputs in the same REPL session.
+The solution is to construct an `ExternalASTSource` with `ASTContext`s from both the code completion and main compiler instances, and use that `ExternalASTSource` as the external source of the code completion's `ASTContext`.
+Code completion invokes `ExternalASTSource::completeVisibleDeclsMap`, where we import decls from the main `ASTContext` to the code completion `ASTContext`.

 ## Demo